How to Use Private Browsing on iPhone Safari Browser

 Privacy features for Safari on iOS

-Since iOS 5, Apple has been offering an option to browse privately and not having your history recorded in the Safari app.
+Apple is offering an option to browse privately and not having your history recorded in the Safari app.
 One could argue that this feature is not known to many users, as it lies hidden beneath a layer of another type of functionality: Tabs.

 While browsing privately, Safari will not record any autofill-data for forms, browser history and search history as well as not using any of your regular session cookies, which keep you logged into websites.